 Information to know for Somers Annex and Somers Ward

 - Visitors are restricted to two (2) at a time.

 - No children under 16 are allowed on Somers Annex.
 No children under 12 are permitted on Somers Ward except by prior arrangement with ward staff.

 - During admission, and in the patient’s presence, a nurse will go through the patient’s belongings and complete a list of property and valuables.
 We strongly advise that valuables such as jewellery and large sums of money be taken by relatives for safekeeping.
 If the patient decides to retain money or other valuables, they do so at their own risk.

 - No alcohol or drugs are allowed in the ward or annex.

 - Sharp instruments and other potentially harmful items, such as knives, razor blades and glass objects, are not allowed.

 - Smoking is not permitted on hospital property.

-- Radios and CD players can be disruptive to other service users.
+- Radios and CD players can be disruptive to other patients.
 Only electronic devises such as MP3 players with headphones are allowed.

-- Somers Ward only: cellphones and laptops can be used at staff’s discretion, depending on the service user’s mental state.
-The service user is responsible for the safety and security of these items and will not be compensated if they are lost.
+- Somers Ward only: cellphones and laptops can be used at staff’s discretion, depending on the patient’s mental state.
+The patient is responsible for the safety and security of these items and will not be compensated if they are lost.